Go Ad-Free

 NSAID Dosing Confusion:

-We found one especially intriguing aspect to the new study.
+We found one especially intriguing aspect to the study cited above.
 Most people assume that the proper dose of OTC pain relievers is 2 pills.
 That’s presumably because they are used to taking two Tylenols, two aspirin tablets or two ibuprofen pills at a time.
 It turns out that some of the cold, flu and allergy meds that contain ibuprofen suggest 1 pill dosing.
 And the instructions on the label of Aleve are different from the dosing recommendations for Advil.

 Aleve Dosing Directions: